rust-lang/prev.rust-lang.org/faq.md

 ### How can I implement a graph or other data structure that contains cycles?

-There are three major options:
+There are four major options:

 - You can implement it using `Rc` and `Weak` to allow shared ownership of nodes, although this approach pays the cost of memory management.
 - You can implement it using `unsafe` code using raw pointers.
 This will be more efficient, but bypasses Rust's safety guarantees.
 - Using vectors and indices into those vectors.
 There are [several](http://smallcultfollowing.com/babysteps/blog/2015/04/06/modeling-graphs-in-rust-using-vector-indices/) [available](http://featherweightmusings.blogspot.com/2015/04/graphs-in-rust.html) examples and explanations of this approach.
+- Using borrowed references with `UnsafeCell`.
+There are [explanations and code](https://github.com/nrc/r4cppp/blob/master/graphs/README.md#node-and-unsafecell) available for this approach.

 ### How can I define a struct that contains a pointer to one of its own fields?